-Sometimes learning involves great effort—even suffering (am I a drama queen?).
-That’s because working memory is quite vulnerable to overload, which occurs as we study increasingly complex subjects and perform increasingly complex tasks.
-As learning experience designers, we have to watch out for cognitive load, which refers to the total amount of mental activity imposed on working memory in any one instant.
+As you have most likely experienced, sometimes learning involves great effort.
+That’s because working memory is quite vulnerable to overload.
+This occurs as we study increasingly complex subjects and perform increasingly complex tasks.
+As learning experience designers, we have to be aware of cognitive load, which refers to the total amount of mental activity imposed on working memory in any one instant.

 What causes too much demand on working memory?
 One cause comes from an abundance of novel information.
-More information than the person can process.
+More information than a person can process.
 But high cognitive load is also strongly influenced by the number of elements in working memory that interact with each other.
 Often, complex learning is based on interacting elements that must be processed simultaneously.
-For example, learning to drive involves understanding how several elements simultaneously interact, such as considering the pressure required to brake, the amount to turn the steering wheel and making adjustments for weather conditions and traffic.
+For example, learning to drive involves understanding how several elements simultaneously interact, such as considering the pressure required to brake, the amount to turn the steering wheel, staying alert to traffic conditions and making adjustments for weather conditions.

 What We Can Do

-There are two things instructional designers can focus on to free working memory capacity: helping learners construct schemas and helping them automate schemas.
+Two things that instructional designers can focus on to free working memory capacity are helping learners construct schemas and helping them automate schemas.
 Effective instructional design can help people combine elements of lower level schemas into higher-level schemas.
-This is how someone achieves expertise.
-When multiple elements of information are chunked as single elements, there is more working memory capacity available for solving problems and processing information.
+This is one indicator of expertise.
+When a person is able to chunk multiple elements of information together, there is more working memory capacity available for solving problems and processing information.

-In addition, schemas can get automated if they are repeatedly and successfully applied.
-Automated schemas directly steer behavior and are not consciously processed in working memory.
-They free working memory capacity for other activities.
+In addition, one can automate schemas through repeatedly applying them.
+When we automate schemas, we no longer process them in working memory.
+Thus, they free working memory capacity for other activities.
 Some types of schemas that become automated are reading and driving a car.

 As learners becomes increasingly familiar with content and skills, schemas change so that the information or task can be handled more efficiently by working memory.
 Our job is to facilitate this change in schemas, which ultimately, is what learning is all about.
 Listen to this interview with John Sweller, the developer of Cognitive Load Theory.